-- justification for the days to be used for both the 'feasibility' and 'consolidation' stages - an estimate of the social, environmental and economic benefits of the project - details of the project facilitator - letter of support for the project from all landowners in the proposed project area - a map showing the location and scale of the proposed project.
+- summary of project implementation including a breakdown of the activities with clear milestones, outputs and timescale - justification for the days to be used for both the 'feasibility' and 'consolidation' stages - an estimate of the social, environmental and economic benefits of the project - details of the project facilitator - letter of support for the project from all landowners in the proposed project area - a map showing the location and scale of the proposed project.
 Individual property boundaries should also be mapped.
 For advice on how to mark up your map please use the general mapping guidance